Skip to main content

 Root canal treatment—sometimes called endodontic therapy—isn't anyone's idea of a fun afternoon, but it's often the key to saving a tooth that's in trouble.
 When the nerve inside your tooth becomes damaged, it can put the entire tooth at risk.

-This might happen due to deep decay, a crack in the tooth or an injury.
+This may occur due to deep decay, a crack in the tooth, or an injury.
 Left untreated, the infection can worsen and potentially spread.
 Root canal treatment aims to remove the infected pulp, thoroughly clean the inner canals of the tooth, and then, after ensuring it’s infection-free, seal it to prevent further infection.
 In many cases, a crown is placed afterwards to protect and strengthen the treated tooth so it can continue doing its job.

 What Happens During Your Visit